raspberrypilearning/generic-python-list-index/en/step_1.md

 - Moreover, you can find out value of the penultimate item using the index `-2`, and so on.

-- Sometimes you might have a two-dimensional list, or a list of lists.
+- Sometimes you might want to use a two-dimensional list, i.e. a list of lists.
 To find a specific item, you will have to provide two indices.
 Here is a list representing a noughts and crosses game:

 	```python
 	board = [['X', 'O', 'X'],